jan-brabec/microimaging_histology_DIB/README.md

 8. You may see a sample analysis using cell density, structural anisotropy and by convolutional neuronal networks in the [repository related to our manuscript: Mean diffusivity and fractional anisotropy at the mesoscopic level in meningioma tumors: Relation with cell density and tissue anisotropy](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test)

 ## Landmark-based coregistration

 **Step_4_Coreg_HE_fine**
+* The for the landmark-based coregistration was written by Markus Nilsson (markus.nilsson@med.lu.se).

 ## Additional notes